 Kids ages 12-17 are invited to celebrate the season by building a gingerbread house at the library on December 13 at 3:30.
 We will provide all the supplies, just bring your creativity.
 Sign up online westath.org or give us a call 562-6158 x5.

 Teen After-school Hangout at the Southwick Public Library

-Teens in grades 7-12 can stop by the Halloween Hangoutat the Southwick Public Library on Wednesday, October 18th from 2:30-3:30pm.
-The Wii system will be set up and our 3Doodler 3D Printing Pen will be available to try.
-This month’s hangout will feature a pumpkin decorating and some spooky snacks!
+Grades 7-12 can stop by the Holiday Hangout at the Southwick Public Library on Wednesday, December 13th from 2:30-3:30pm.
+The Wii system will be set up and our 3 Doodler 3D Printing Pen will be available to try.
+At this month’s hangout we will have a variety of board games to try (including Settlers of Catan and Pandemic), courtesy of Shurtleff Children’s Services!
 For further information, please contact the reference desk at 413-569-1221 ex.3.

 Coloring and Cookies for Teens at the Southwick Public Library